krishgera/ponder/README.md

 If you run into any problems reach out to me on krishgera@outlook.com

 P.S (Important) : You have to enter the email id and password in the email_config.json file provided.
 The applications Ponder.exe, emaiL_config.json and questions.json all should be in the same directory.
 Make sure the internet is working as ponder requires internet connectivity to send test results.

+The file might be incorrectly flagged as a virus, due to pyinstaller being used to build the python script, however this is not true.